allebacco/listthedocs/README.md

 #### Build and Host documentation

 Before using the APIs, you should build the documentation (e.g. with Sphinx, MkDocs, Doxygen, ...) and host it on a web server.
-List The Docs does not actuallt provides documentation hosting services.
+List The Docs does not actually provides documentation hosting services.

 #### Collect documentations in List The Docs